 June 7, 2017

-Absorption and tolerability of racemic lipoic acid (LA) and the chiral component R-LA in progressive multiple sclerosis
+Absorption and tolerability of racemic lipoic acid (LA) versus R-LA in progressive multiple sclerosis

 Problem: The 1200mg daily dose of racemic lipoic acid (LA) found promising in the pilot clinical trial produced variable inter-subject peak levels at a single time-point and variable intra-subject levels between baseline and month 12 visits.
-LA was also difficult to swallow and produces stomach upset.
+Racemic LA was also difficult to swallow and produced stomach upset.

 Goal: to improve absorption and tolerability of LA by using the R-LA form of LA.

 Background: Lipoic acid (LA) in the natural form found in humans exists in the R chiral conformation (R-LA).
-Synthetic production of LA results in an even mix of R and S chiral conformations (termed “racemic”).
+Synthetic production of LA results in an even mix of R and S chiral conformations (termed “racemic LA”).
 There is conflicting literature regarding how well the R-LA and S-LA forms are absorbed.
 The pilot study of LA in secondary progressive multiple sclerosis (MS) found a reduction in brain atrophy among participants taking racemic LA, however there was stomach upset and the peak blood levels varied between participants and within the same participant at different visits.
-Hypothesis: R-LA at a lower total dose will produce PK values similar to racemic LA and do so with improved tolerability
+Overall study hypothesis: R-LA at a lower total dose will produce serum bioavailability results similar to racemic LA and do so with reduced variability and improved tolerability.

-Study Aim 1: To determine the pharmacokinetic parameters of racemic LA and R-LA in people with progressive MS. Hypothesis: R-LA produces similar
+Study Aim 1: To determine the pharmacokinetic parameters of the R and S chiral components of racemic LA and of R-LA in people with progressive MS. Hypothesis: 600mg R-LA will produce similar serum bioavailability to the R chiral component of 120mmg racemic LA at baseline and at 3 months.

-Study Aim 2: To evaluate the absorption and tolerability of the R form of LA in people with progressive MS. Hypothesis: A comparable dose of the R form of LA will reach similar blood levels to racemic LA.
+Study Aim 2: To evaluate the variability of the R-LA compared to racemic LA in people with progressive MS. Hypothesis: Inter and intra-subject variability (range and error) of bioavailability results produced by 600mg R-LA will be lower than the R chiral component of 1200mg racemic LA at baseline and at 3 months.

-Study Aim 3: To evaluate the safety and tolerability of R form of LA in people with progressive MS. Hypothesis: A comparable dose of the R form of LA will be easier to swallow and have less stomach upset than racemic LA.
+Study Aim 3: To evaluate the safety and tolerability of R-LA in people with progressive MS. Hypothesis: 600mg R-LA will be easier to swallow and have less stomach upset than 1200mg racemic LA.

-Study plan: R and S blood levels of LA will be measured by Dr. Dennis Koop’s Bioanalytics laboratory (OHSU) on the first dose and at 3 months in 10 people with progressive MS taking 1200mg racemic LA daily and 10 people with progressive MS taking 600mg of the R form of LA daily.
+Study plan: Blood levels of R-LA will be measured by Dr. Dennis Koop’s Bioanalytics laboratory (OHSU) on the first dose and at 3 months in 10 people with progressive MS taking 1200mg racemic LA daily and 10 people with progressive MS taking 600mg of the R-LA daily.
 Baseline and 3 month laboratory values will measure safety, and information regarding tolerability will be collected throughout the study period.
+Safety results will be tabulated and compared.

-Future directions: If determined that the R form of LA is preferentially absorbed and better tolerated than racemic LA, future studies will use this lower dose and better tolerated form of LA to determine if it is as effective in treating progressive MS as the racemic LA.
+Future directions: If determined that the R-LA is preferentially absorbed and better tolerated than racemic LA, future studies will use this lower dose and better tolerated form of LA to determine if it is as effective in treating progressive MS as the racemic LA.

 Timeline: 1 year